opencontainers/opencontainers.org/content/posts/blog/2020-10-30-consuming-public-content.md

 ## Not Just Docker Images

 Docker images aren’t the only type of public content we depend upon.
-Our eco-system regularly consumes content from javascript libraries; npm, nuget, rpm, debian, maven, helm charts, and other package managers; as well as public git sources and tarballs.
+Our eco-system regularly consumes content from javascript libraries; Npm, NuGet, rpm, Debian, maven, Helm charts, and other package managers; as well as public git sources and tarballs.
 So, is this a problem unique to container images?
 We submit there are two dimensions at play here; size(1) and frequency(2).
-And both dimensions apply to the dependent content our solutions need when running container images.
+Both dimensions apply to the dependent content our solutions need when running container images.
 Managing these assets has a direct impact on our production workloads that are designed to automatically self-heal and scale.
 When a workload automatically scales up, and a registry is inaccessible, due to DNS, CDN, or any other potential single points of failure, an immediate, and likely critical, production issue may occur.
 As pictured above, these single points of failure can directly impact multiple clouds, thousands of apps, and millions of end users (e.g. developers, consumers, downstream web sites, …).

 Some parts of the ecosystem are not as drastically impacted by availability issues.
-For example, npm, rpm, nuget and other packages are smaller in size and are typically used as part of a build & test workflow.
+For example, Npm, rpm, NuGet and other packages are smaller in size and are typically used as part of a build & test workflow.
 While an outage of package managers will fail builds and tests, frustrating DevOps engineers, these problems are typically gated by deployment validation(s), thus avoiding production outages and end-user impacts.

 ## Mirrors Reflect the Good and the Bad